d12frosted/elpa-mirror/melpa/dslide-readme.txt

 DSL IDE creates presentations out of org mode documents.
-Every single step in a presentation can be individually configured or customized.
+Every single step in a presentation can be individually configured, customized, or programmed.
 Org headings and elements are configured with extensible actions.
 Custom steps can be scripted with babel blocks.
 Keyboard macros can play back real command sequences.
 Frequent customizations can be made into custom actions.
 DSL IDE achieves a good result with no preparation but can achieve anything Emacs can display if you need it to.

 To try it out, install this package and load the demo.org found in the test directory of the repository.  `dslide-deck-start' will begin the